SupeRuier/awesome-active-learning/README.md

 - [ALdataset: a benchmark for pool-based active learning [2020]](https://arxiv.org/pdf/2010.08161.pdf)
 - [Active Learning: Problem Settings and Recent Developments [2020]](https://arxiv.org/pdf/2012.04225.pdf)

-# Our Summarization/Categorization
+# Our Taxonomy

-If you are pursuing use AL to reduce the cost heavily problems in a pre-defined problem setting, we summarized the previous works in a [problem-orientated order](AL_core.md).
+If you are pursuing use AL to reduce the cost of annotation in a pre-defined problem setting, we summarized the previous works in a [problem-orientated order](AL_core.md).

-If you are trying to improve the performance of the current AL or try to find a appropriate framework for the current model, we summarized the we summarized the previous works in a [technique-orientated order](AL_technique.md) (Not finished yet).
+If you are trying to improve the performance of the current AL or try to find a appropriate framework for the current model, we summarized the summarized the previous works in a [technique-orientated order](AL_technique.md) (Not finished yet).

 Besides, there are many real considerations when we implement AL to real life scenarios.
 We summarize these works [here](subfields/practical_considerations.md).